 HEY, these tracks were NOT here on our way up!
 They were still oozing water!
 At the time, we were excited to witness such awsome tracks; the truth was, despite all my years of wilderness travel, I was relatively ignorant about the increasing prevalance of mountain lions in Oregon until I began to do some concerted research on the subject.

 In Oregon, the cougar/mountain lion was hunted down to a population of only 200 frightened animals during the 1960s (Oregon Department of Fish and Game statistic)...
-But with the elimination of bounty-hunting in 1961, the elimination of hunting with dogs in 1994, and the end of controlled hunting season on cougar to control domestic animal predation, mountain lion populations have skyrocketed, with the most recent population estimates putting the cougar population in Oregon at a thriving level of 5,100 adult animals that is growing at about 5% per year (ODFW statistic)--since cub mortality is high, they are not counted in the statistics...
+But with the elimination of bounty-hunting in 1961, the elimination of hunting with dogs in 1994, and the end of controlled hunting season on cougar to control domestic animal predation, mountain lion populations have skyrocketed, with the most recent population estimates putting the cougar population in Oregon at a thriving level of 5,100 adult animals that is growing at about 5% per year (ODFW statistic, since increased to 5,700 animals in 2013)--since cub mortality is high, they are not counted in the statistics...
 By comparison, California is considered to be a State with a large cougar population, but has only 6,000 cougars spread out over a land area much larger than Oregon's.
-Important New Information!
-Skip to Most Recent Developments re: Oregon Cougars, late 2005
+Important Information!
+Skip to Developments re: Oregon Cougars, late 2005

 Of course, numbers alone do not reveal the key danger ingredient, which is that Oregon cougars have very likely lost most of their fear of Man (although appear to have not lost their innate caution).....
 Why do we hear so much more about cougars in California?
 I suspect it is because California has a several times bigger population of people to catch sight of its cougars than Oregon does!
 And why are cougars more fearless now?
 ODFW statistics show this: when hunting with hounds was permitted, there were few hunters but they were extremely successful, eg. in 1983 only 85 hunters had a 64% success rate..
 So in those years, if you were a cougar and got chased by man, it was often fatal.
 But in recent years Oregon's hunter success is down to lowly 1 to 2%.
-In 2004, only about 250 cougars were killed by hunters in the entire State of Oregon. ...From the cougar's point of view, human hunters are blind and slow, with poor ears.
+In 2004, only about 250 cougars were killed by hunters in the entire State of Oregon. and in 2013, 55,000 tags resulted in less than 300 kills for a .005 rate of success......From the cougar's point of view, human hunters are blind and slow, with poor ears.
 If sighted by a human, cougars nearly always escape.
 Click to skip to information about the Human-Cougar conflict in Oregon's Willamette Valley.

 The sobering mountain lion encounter which is recounted below occurred approx. 10-20 air miles SE of the tracks shown, and was three years earlier in time.
 Given the vast normal hunting ranges of cougars, the cougars in the account below might have been regular roamers of the Table Rock Wilderness, perhaps even mates with the big cat whose tracks are photographed above!